trufflesuite/uws-js-unofficial/README.md

 ### Test the package in Ganache

 This can be installed directly to a local nodejs project via `npm install <path-to-trufflesuite-uws-js-unofficial-<version>.tgz>`.
-In order to test the package within Ganache, navigate to a local clone of Ganache, and install the package directly:
+In order to test the package within Ganache, `@trufflesuite/uws-js-unofficial` will need to be installed into a number of sub-packages:

+* src/chains/ethereum/ethereum
+* src/chains/filecoin/filecoin
+* src/chains/tezos/tezos
+* src/packages/core
+* src/packages/utils

+Navigate to each of the following package roots (found by searching for `package.json` files containing `@trufflesuite/uws-js-unofficial`), and install the local `@trufflesuite/uws-js-unofficial` package directly:

      npm install <path-to-trufflesuite-uws-js-unofficial-[version].tgz>

-And run the Ganache test suite (this will test both the native uWS, and Typescript fallback versions):
+Run the Ganache test suite (this will exercise both the native uWS, and Typescript fallback versions) from the root of the Ganache repository:

      npm run test

+Note: if testing externally to Ganache, the Typescript fallback can be forced by setting the `UWS_USE_FALLBACK` environment variable to `true`.

 ### Publish the updated package